liamdmcgarrigle/n8n-auto-install/readme.md

 6. Deletes itself from your machine

 # Supported OS
-This script supports all Linux distros supported with the [official install script](https://github.com/docker/docker-install) and Mac.
-This does not support Windows.
+This script supports all Linux distros supported with the [official install script](https://github.com/docker/docker-install).
+This does not support Windows or Mac.
 If using Windows, run on WSL (though i did not test there).

+It would be very easy to add mac support, the only unsupported command is running docker with sudo.
+If you would like mac support let me know

 # Cloudflare Tunnel Required Info
 1. Your domain needs to be managed on Cloudflare